comp590-19s/comp590-19s.github.io/docs/home.md

 # The Interpretation and Applications of Little Languages

-Computer scientists and software engineers depend on little languages and tools to interpret them frequently in their day-to-day work: command-line shells, project build system configurations, regular expressions, utility programs, documentation markup languages, modal text editors, and so on.
+Computer scientists and software engineers depend on tools that interpret little languages frequently in their day-to-day work: command-line shells, project build system configurations, regular expressions, utility programs, documentation markup languages, modal text editors, and so on.
 As these languages are numerous and domain-specific, our focus will be on their first principles, common challenges, implementations, and limitations.

-This course will explore the structure and interpretation of little languages through case studies of standard programming environment tools with historical significance such as `grep`,  `make`, `bash`, `vim`, and more.
+This course will explore the interpretation and applications of little languages through case studies on standard programming environment tools with historical significance, such as `grep`,  `make`, `bash`, `vim`, and more.
 This course highlights important ideas in computational theory through direct, pragmatic applications in text pattern matching and structured language processing.

 You will gain experience working in a systems language appropriate for implementing command-line tools with their own little languages.
 You will gain comfort working in a Unix-like programming environment and knowledge of its standard tooling and utilities.
-You will learn to make use of a Unix-like operating system's facilities and APIs for process management, memory management, and file system input/output.
+You will learn to make use of a Unix-like operating system's facilities and APIs for file system input/output, process management, and memory management.

 In this course, you will: